itp3/itp3-assignments/README.md

 ```

 ### Solutions
-Use the `solution` environment to add solutions:
+Use the `solution` environment to add solutions to your exercises:
 ```tex
 \begin{exercises}